nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Manually editing save file:

-For advanced users, the data and state of EZLEAD is stored in `data/addressbook.json`.
+For advanced users, the data and state of EZLead is stored in `data/addressbook.json`.
 You can manually modify the data directly by accessing this JSON file.

-However, EZLEAD cannot verify validity of the data if it was manually modified.
-Any invalid data will cause EZLEAD to load in an EMPTY state.
+However, EZLead cannot verify validity of the data if it was manually modified.
+Any invalid data will cause EZLead to load in an EMPTY state.

 ![JSONSaveFile.png](images/JSONSaveFile.png)